Collectible American Coins

 Before you begin collecting though, this hobby requires you to conduct extensive research about the different types of collectible American coins.
 Your best source of reference are books on the subject, with beginners benefiting most from ‘Coin collecting for Dummies', by Ron Guth.
 Other basic reference books are ‘The New York Times Guide to Coin Collecting', by Ed Reiter and ‘The Whitman Guide to Coin Collecting', by Kenneth Bressett.
 For the purpose of dating and valuation of collectible American coins, some great books are, ‘A Guide Book of United States Coins', by R. S. Yeoman, which is updated annually and covers American coins from Colonial times to state quarters and ‘Coin World Guide to U.S. Coins, Prices & Value Trends', by the editors of Coin World.

 Amongst the various collectible American coins, the Lincoln head penny is the most collected.
-Minted since 1909, Lincoln head pennies made in 1943 are particularly valuable as they were made of copper also look at, Display Boxes for Collectables and are quite rare.
+Minted since 1909, Lincoln head pennies made in 1943 are particularly valuable as they were made of copper look at, Mini RC Boat and are quite rare.
 In case of nickels, numismatists must note that nickels made between 1883 and 1913, had a portrait of goddess Liberty on their faces, with the 1913 Liberty nickel being the most valuable.
 Another popular nickel is the buffalo nickel, which has an Indian head and a buffalo on the two sides.
 Dimes are not a highly sought collector's item, mainly since they have not changed much since 1945.
 Quarters are the most popular category, with different series minted till 1930, then another till 1999, and the most recent series finished in 2008.

 Proper maintenance and care, backed by effective research, can help you make the most of your collectible American coins.